 Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated municipal bonds with original maturities of more than three months at the date of purchase.
-The aggregate amount of CDs included in marketable securities at November 27, 2011 and May 29, 2011 was \$2.3 million and zero, respectively.
+The aggregate amount of CDs included in marketable securities at February 26, 2012 and May 29, 2011 was \$3.6 million and zero, respectively.
 The Company classifies all marketable securities with readily determined market values as "available for sale".
-At November 27, 2011, \$18.1 million of marketable securities had contractual maturities of less than one year and \$3.8 million had maturities of one to two years.
+At February 26, 2012, \$17.7 million of marketable securities had contractual maturities of less than one year and \$3.8 million had maturities of one to two years.
 Investments in marketable securities are carried at fair market value.
-Unrealized gains and losses are reported as a component of stockholders' equity.
+Unrealized gains and losses are reported in other comprehensive loss as a component of stockholders' equity.
 The cost of marketable securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is recorded to interest income.
-Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the three and six months ended November 27, 2011 and November 28, 2010.
+Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and are based on specific identification and were not significant for the three and nine months ended February 26, 2012 and February 27, 2011.
 The cost of securities sold is based on the specific identification method.
+Unless needed for non-operating purposes, the Company does not intend to sell its available for sale investments prior to maturity.